ypinhsuan/tp/docs/DeveloperGuide.md

 #### Implementation

+This feature records the attendance of a specific student for a specific week's lesson.
 The add attendance mechanism is facilitated by `AddAttendanceCommand`.
 It extends `Command`.
-This feature records the attendance of a specific student for a specific week lesson.

 * AddAttendanceCommand#execute(): Do validity check and adds a student's attendance for a particular week's lesson if all validations passed.